Global pricing for 2019:

 4. Can I get back copies?
 We do not currently have an online library facility, but every December we make the last year’s newsletters available to subscribers in one handy, single, searchable PDF document.

 5. Can I subscribe for more than one year?
-Standing orders renew automatically, so that is the easiest way to ensure your subscription, but we will also offer a two-year subscription for £499.
+Standing orders renew automatically, so that is the easiest way to ensure your subscription, but we also offer a two-year subscription for £499.
 Please contact us by email or telephone if this is of interest.

 CONTACT DETAILS AND RISK WARNING